Hiking the Kulanaʻahane Trail to the Moanalua Saddle on Oʻahu, Hawaiʻi

 On a different note, this is all without saying that the end of the Kulanaʻahane Trail is an access trail for the Koʻolau Summit Trail (KST).

-I only say this out of a place of respect and caution, and on the day I took these photos, we ran into two fit guys who were attempting to reach the stairs but ended up at the saddle by mistake.
+I only say this from a place of respect and caution, and on the day I took these photos, we ran into two fit guys who were attempting to reach the stairs but ended up at the saddle by mistake.
 After hearing our advice to turn around and not continue toward Stairway, they overconfidently proceeded anyway.

 When they left, our group sat and watched them hike up the south side of the saddle to the first tricky section where they had almost immediately put themselves in a dangerous situation on the first climb.
 However, after about a half an hour of failed attempts to try and navigate the first climb, they both thankfully made the right decision to turn back.

-Again, I say all of this as a friendly reminder, as I have lived through the worst possible outcome of a good friend here in Hawaiʻi.
+Again, I say all of this as a friendly reminder, as I have lived through the worst possible outcome of losing a good friend here in Hawaiʻi.

 Read My Separate Post: Koʻolau Summit Trail (KST)